Colleges & Trade Schools in South Carolina

-According to statewide estimates, South Carolinians pay $670 per month, on average, for a studio apartment.
-For a one-bedroom place, the average cost is $756 per month.
-Both amounts are over 18-percent less than the respective U.S. averages.
-Plus, the state's overall cost of living is lower than the national average.
+According to statewide estimates, South Carolinians pay $667 per month, on a median basis, for a studio apartment.
+For a one-bedroom place, the median cost is $827 per month.
+Both amounts are over 13-percent less than the respective U.S. medians.
+Plus, the state's overall cost of living is significantly lower than the national average.

 Do South Carolina students get discounts on public transit?

 More than 25 public transportation systems operate throughout the state.
 Not all of them offer lower fares for college students, but some do.
 For example, students can get discounted fares or passes in Charleston, Greenville, and Columbia.